SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 you
 dreamed
 up.
 playing in your game?
-You will “For the last time a one on the Wild Die is nothing special!” need to be able to explain to them
+You will "For the last time a one on the Wild Die is nothing special!" need to be able to explain to them
 How are Money and Gear Handled? what kind of characters they can make and how they fit into the